 Environmental flows shape the surface they flow over.
-The variety of features produced (e.g. sand ripples on a beach), known as bedforms, reflect and preserve characteristics (e.g. speed, depth) of the flowing ice, water or air (Venditti, 2012; Bullard et al., 2011; Storrar and Stokes, 2007).
+The variety of features produced (e.g. sand ripples on a beach), known as bedforms, reflect and preserve characteristics (e.g. speed, depth) of the flowing ice, water or air (Venditti, 2012; Bullard et

+- 15 al., 2011; Storrar and Stokes, 2007).
 The relationships between bedform morphology and flow are contested where observation is extremely difficult, such as under ice-sheets (e.g. Clark et al., 2018; Hillier et al., 2018; Rose, 1987; King et al., 2009), and best understood for unidirectional water flow over sand in a laboratory setting, mimicking a river (e.g. Fig. 1a).
 Even in this idealised fluvial setting, it is difficult to construct a 1-to-1 link between bedform type (e.g. ripples or dunes) and specific flow conditions (Venditti, 2012; Froehlich, 2020).
-Illustratively, ripples have a higher aspect ratio (H/L, for height (H) and length (L)) than dunes (e.g. Allen, 1968); yet the observational ranges overlap (Venditti, 2012; Yalin, 1972), creating uncertainty when attempting to link morphology with hydraulic conditions.
+Illustratively, ripples have a higher aspect ratio (H/L, for height (H) and length - 20 (L)) than dunes (e.g. Allen, 1968); yet the observational ranges overlap (Venditti, 2012; Yalin, 1972), creating uncertainty when attempting to link morphology with hydraulic conditions.
 Many variables related to hydraulics and/or the physics of sediment movement have been proposed to remove the overlap in bedform stability diagrams such as Fig. 1a (see Venditti, 2012).
 Only recently, has a distinct and non-overlapping zonation of bedform type and flow structure been developed using a quantity called shear velocity (Duran Vinet et al., 2019).
-Inverting this result may help realise the aspiration of developing a means to reliably infer flow conditions from bedform morphology (e.g. Duran Vinet et al., 2019; Venditti, 2012; Myrow et al., 2018), which is often the only option (e.g. sedimentary structures preserving the geological past, Mars)(e.g. Ohata et al., 2017; Edgett and Lancaster, 1993).
+Inverting this result may help realise the aspiration of developing a - 25 means to reliably infer flow conditions from bedform morphology (e.g. Duran Vinet et al., 2019; Venditti, 2012; Myrow et al., 2018), which is often the only option (e.g. sedimentary structures preserving the geological past, Mars)(e.g. Ohata et al., 2017; Edgett and Lancaster, 1993).

-Machine learning or 'AI' algorithms, such as Artificial Neural Networks (ANNs) have great potential in geomorphology (e.g. Sofia et al., 2016; Froehlich, 2020; Valentine and Kalnins, 2016; Shumack et al., 2020) and offer an opportunity to examine this problem as they do not assume simple (e.g. linear or 1-to-1) relationships between inputs and predicted variables (Wang et al., 2009; Faruk, 2010).
+Machine learning or 'AI' algorithms, such as Artificial Neural Networks (ANNs) offer an opportunity to examine this problem 30 as they do not assume simple (e.g. linear or 1-to-1) relationships between inputs and predicted variables (Wang et al., 2009;

+Faruk, 2010).
+This has been attempted for experimental parameters (Froehlich, 2020), but not for bedform morphology.
 There may be unexploited quantitative morphological subtleties to categorise bedforms, or even to accurately position them on stability diagrams.
-This work examines the scope for using ANNs to distinguish the flow conditions in which relict bedforms originated by asking if the ability exists in non-artificial (human) intelligence for two particulars:
+This work examines the scope for using ANNs to distinguish the flow conditions in which relict bedforms originated by asking if the ability exists in non-artificial (i.e. human) intelligence for two particulars:

-- Q1 Is it possible to identify the environment (e.g. river, desert) of a bedform's genesis from its shape? - O2 In the fluvial environment, is it possible to distinguish flow conditions?
+Q1 - Is it possible to identify the environment (e.g. river, desert) of a bedform's genesis from its shape?

+Q2 - In the fluvial environment, is it possible to distinguish flow conditions?